mattmakai/fullstackpython.com/source/content/pages/08-monitoring-analytics/0803-monitoring.markdown

   if there are stability, performance, or uptime issues with an application.

-## Open Source Monitoring Projects
+## Open source monitoring projects
 * [statsd](https://github.com/etsy/statsd/) is a node.js network daemon that
   listens for metrics and aggregates them for transfer into another service such as Graphite.